 O’Hare co-curated ‘Safe’, HOME, Manchester 2015; and founded the London Bookshop Map in 2011 as a platform to disseminate writing by artists.
 Previous projects have engaged with embarrassment, the rhetorics and practicalities of ‘self publishing’, and the interstices between the print and digital in small-scale art publishing.
 Recent publications include: ‘Havana-London Diary: Art Publishing, Sustainability, Free Speech and Free Papers’ in Whose Book Is it Anyway?
-(2019) and ‘Centrefold 1974: a memoir – a series of excerpts’ in Feminist Art and Activism (upcoming).
+(2019), and an article on re-telling and re-performance in the work of Dora García for Art Monthly (May 2020).
 She lives and works in Tower Hamlets, London.

 You can find selected work histories by following the links below.